Blue0505/SplendidSplendor/docs/final.md

 ## Approaches

 ### Environment Setup
-We created three different versions of Splendor at different difficulty versions ("lite", "medium", "hard").
-The analysis of our game system corresponds to the "hard" version; we created this version first and the easier versions are derived from it.

 #### Action System
 Defining an action system for Splendor was our first major hurdle.
 We partitioned the action space into three "turn types" to limit an exponential growth of actions.